icey-franken/projectKIL/documentation/feature-packets/1-projects-readme.md

 ### DESTROY A PROJECT (should this be on a separate/same page for users' landing page?)

 #### route after project deletion: /editInstructable/deleted

+* delete option in dropdown menu on /editInstructable/:projectId page.
+When you click delete a pop up appears for confimation - after confirming you are directed to /editInstructable/deleted which is basically a blank page.

 ----------------------------------------------------------------
 ----------------------------------------------------------------